 5. A Serious Medical Condition

 In some cases, bad breath is difficult to treat and is not linked to any of the above.
 People with kidney failure, diabetes, infections, or eating disorders may also suffer from halitosis and are advised to talk to their doctor.

 I interviewed Joanna Miloszewski, B.Sc., a dental hygienist, to find out more about this common condition.
 Here’s what she had to say.

 The vast majority of halitosis is related to poor oral care.
 A lot of people don’t floss or brush their teeth properly.
 The mouth acts like an incubator for bacteria and people need regular dental cleansing.

 She encourages her patients to brush and scrape their tongue daily and suggests that this simple practice provides instant breath improvement.

 She also recommends using an anti-bacterial mouthwash, because in most cases, bacteria are the underlying cause of bad breath.

 Miloszewski believes in educating her patients on the importance of proper dental care and she provides tools to help them keep up with healthy dental habits.

-As an ND, I believe in treating the root cause of any health condition.
-Rather than focusing on the symptom, I always work to explore and address the cause.
+As an ND, I believe in treating bad breath naturally and addressing the root cause.
+Rather than focusing on the symptom, I always work with my patients to explore the underlying cause.